vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Polygon-zkEVM-Archtectural-Overview.md

-# Polygon zkEVM's Archtectural Overview
+# An In-depth Overview of Polygon zkEVM

+A fully developed zero-knowledge Ethereum Virtual Machine (zkEVM) was considered impossible to accomplish, not within the next two or three years.
+Yet Polygon team has open-sourced its alpha zkEVM.
+The announcement was made at EthCC[5].
+All code has since been published, for public scrutiny.

+Although this documentation is still **Work In Progress** (WIP), it is published in the same spirit, of allowing the community of developers to meaningfully participate in this phenomenon.

-This document presents a high-level description of the Polygon zkEVM, its main components, as well as its overall design.
-It also highlights adopted design strategies so as to ensure that the Polygon zkEVM solves the blockchain trilemma; Scalability, Security and Decentralisation.
+In this document the team presents a high-level description of the Polygon zkEVM, its main components, as well as its overall design.
+Design strategies adopted to ensure that Polygon zkEVM solves the blockchain trilemma; Scalability, Security and Decentralisation; are also highlighted.